6 Benefits and Challenges of Online Therapy

 This article is part of Brighter Vision’s Fall Into Cash Campaign, a month of giveaways, promotions and invaluable content to help you and your private practice Fall into more cash this fall season.
 Click here to see all of the available giveaways you can enter!

-By now, we’re sure you know there are tons of different ways to expand and grow your practice — But have you thought about online therapy?
+By now, we’re sure you know there are tons of different ways to expand and grow your practice — But have you thought about the benefits of online therapy?

 With the click of a mouse, you and your patients would be able to connect from anywhere.
 And who wouldn’t love to conduct therapy sessions while lounging on the beach?
 Although, we don’t recommend conducting therapy sessions from the comfort of your poolside chaise, but a girl can dream, right?

 Think of online therapy, or telehealth, as clinical evaluation and treatment at a distance.

 We’re going through the benefits and challenges of online therapy to help you decide if telehealth is the right route for your private practice, PLUS a few tips on conducting online sessions.

 Online therapy isn’t for everyone – Some clients may like coming into your office and having a trusted source to speak to face-to-face, while some clients may only want to conduct sessions via video.
 Test out which clients may be interested in your telehealth services by first offering it to a small subset of clients.

 Rolling out your video services gradually will help you to grasp what an online session feels like, how to prepare, who’s interested, and test out the ideal length of the sessions.
 This way, you won’t get overwhelmed with when all of the sudden you’re solely having online therapy sessions and will have your standard procedures in place if you choose to broaden your online services to all clients in your practice.

 Telehealth catch your attention?
 Here are two things to think about before offering online therapy services: